icc-canoo/handbook/docs/first-two-weeks.md

 Our leadership team has done a lot of thinking about the experience of starting at the ICC and how getting started on the right foot is essential to building a long and fruitful career at the ICC.
 We've designed a fairly structured onboarding process to give you everything you need at this critical time, and we wrote it down here so you know exactly what to expect, and to alleviate any worry you may have before you begin.

+Over your first two weeks, you’ll be on two learning streams.
+You'll learn about the ICC, our processes, culture and organization wide priorities.
+We like to call this "setting the stage".
+But you'll also learn about the specifics of what you’ll need to succeed in your new role, including your team's processes and objectives and learning how to use the tools you'll depend on every day.

 Here's what your first two weeks will look like:

 ## Before you start